Ali-jalil88/-Bank-Marketing-Machine-Learning/README.md

 3. **RandomForestClassifier**: An ensemble model that improves accuracy through bagging and multiple decision trees.
 4. **XGBClassifier (XGBoost)**: A powerful gradient boosting algorithm optimized for accuracy and speed.
 5. **GaussianNB**: A probabilistic model based on Bayes' theorem.
+6. **K-Nearest Neighbors (KNN)**: A simple, instance-based learning method that classifies data points based on the majority class of their nearest neighbors.

 The project involves comparison and tuning of these models to select the most efficient classifier.
 Various metrics like accuracy, precision, recall, and AUC-ROC are used to evaluate model performance.